Jaimie Cory, M.Ed, LCMHCA

 Specialization |

-Jaimie specializes in working with a diverse population of clients experiencing variety of presenting concerns, some of which include anxiety, depression, multiple sources of trauma, family of origin conflict, grappling with spirituality, personality disorders, and PTSD.
+Jaimie has experience working with a diverse population of clients experiencing variety of presenting concerns, some of which include anxiety, depression, life transitions, family of origin conflict, conflicts related to faith and spirituality, personality disorders, and changes in family and romantic relationship structure.
 She has specialized knowledge in working with queer, transgender, nonbinary, and gender nonconforming clients and is well-versed in WPATH Standards of Care.
+She also specializes in working with clients who experience acute and complex trauma, dissociation, and multiplicity.
+Jaimie offers neurodiversity affirming and trauma-informed care using modalities of treatment which are experiential, relational, and body-oriented in nature.

 Personal Life |

 Jaimie lives with her partner in Greensboro, NC.
-In her free time, she enjoys cooking for loved ones, reading both fiction and nonfiction, trying new foods, learning about other cultures, traveling to new cities and outdoor settings, and appreciating all forms of art including visual art, live music, and performance art.
+In her free time, she enjoys cooking for loved ones, reading both fiction and nonfiction, trying new foods, traveling to new cities and outdoor settings, and appreciating all forms of art.

 |